 AT WHICH LEVEL SHOULD WE START?

-- Every student NEW to the First Tee must start at the PLAYer level appropriate to their age.
+- Every student NEW to the First Tee must start at the PLAYer level.

 - We are a progressive developmental program so golf skills alone do not determine a student’s level.

 - Length of time at each level depends on the student’s ability to show understanding, exhibition, and continual use of our Nine Core Values and Life Skills being taught as well as continued improvement in their golf skills. (see the “Certification” section for more information)

 Does my student need their own equipment?